Majorization Minimization Methods for Distributed Pose Graph Optimization

 Pose graph optimization (PGO) is a nonlinear and nonconvex optimization problem estimating unknown poses from noisy relative pose measurements.
-PGO associates each pose with a vertex and each relative pose measurement with an edge, from which the optimization problem is well represented through a graph.
+PGO associates each pose with a vertex and each relative pose measurement with an edge such that the optimization problem is well represented through a graph.
 PGO has important applications in a number of areas, including but not limited to robotics \cite{cadena2016past,rosen4advances,thrun2005probabilistic}, autonomous driving \cite{geiger2012we}, and computational biology \cite{singer2011angular,singer2011three}.
-Recent advances \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,briales2017cartan,fan2019cpl,fan2020cpl} suggest that PGO can be well solved using iterative optimization.
-However, the aforementioned techniques \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,briales2017cartan,fan2019cpl,fan2020cpl} rely on a centralized optimizer to solve PGO and are difficult to distribute across a network.
-Due to communication and computational limitations, most, if not all, of these techniques \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,briales2017cartan,fan2019cpl,fan2020cpl} are only applicable to small- and medium-sized problems.
-Moreover, their centralized pipelines are equivalent to using a master node to aggregate information from the entire network, making it impossible to meet potential privacy requirements one may wish to impose \cite{li2019coordinated,zhang2019complete}.
+Recent advances \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,fan2019cpl,fan2020cpl,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,briales2017cartan} suggest that PGO can be well solved using iterative optimization.
+Nevertheless, the aforementioned techniques \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,fan2019cpl,briales2017cartan,fan2020cpl} are difficult to distribute across a network due to communication and computational limitations, and are only applicable to small- and medium-sized problems with at most tens of thousands poses.
+In addition, their centralized pipelines are equivalent to using a master node to aggregate information from the entire network, and thus, fail to meet privacy requirements one may wish to impose \cite{li2019coordinated,zhang2019complete}.